Jump to the main content block

 (1) Small Discussion Room: There are 6 rooms, each accommodating about 2 to 6 people, located on the 1st, 6th, and 7th floors.

-(2) Large Discussion Rooms: There are 4 rooms, each accommodating about 5 to 12 people, located on the 4th and 8th floors.
+(2) Large Discussion Rooms: There are 4 rooms, each accommodating about 5 to 12 people, located on the 4th floor.

 (3) All discussion rooms are equipped with projection facilities.